AdobeDocs/experience-platform.en/help/destinations/destination-sdk/configure-destination-instructions.md

 ## Overview {#overview}

-This page describes how to use the reference information in [Configuration options in Destinations SDK](./configuration-options.md) to configure your destination using Destination SDK.
+This page describes how to use the reference information in [Configuration options in Destinations SDK](./configuration-options.md) to configure your destination.
 The steps are laid out in sequential order below.

 ## Prerequisites {#prerequisites}